Kitchen Remodeling in the Bay Area: Costs, Trends, and What to Expect in 2026

 Bay Area homeowners who plan to rent the unit often prefer detached layouts for tenant separation.
 Families building for parents or adult children sometimes choose attached ADUs for easier daily support and lower operating costs.
 There is no universal winner.
 What matters is choosing the format that aligns with your use case and your San Jose parcel constraints.

 ADU projects feel faster under current California law, but realistic scheduling still matters.
-In San Jose, projects run best when owners treat design, permit, and construction as connected phases with clear handoffs.
+In San Jose, projects run best when owners treat design, permit, and construction as connected phases with clear handoffs, which is why our process matters as much as the design itself.

 In Bay Area practice, the first two phases are where money is protected.
 Clear design documents reduce change orders, support permit speed, and help suppliers lock material schedules.
 Rushing to break ground before design clarity usually increases adu cost california totals.